Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

 9 am to 10 am: 15 minutes of waiting time on weekdays and more than 30-35 minutes on weekends.

-10 am to 1 pm: Depending on the season and the weather, waiting time during this period ranges between 90 minutes to 2 hours on weekends.
-On weekdays, it comes down to a little more than an hour.
+10 am to 1 pm: Depending on the season and the weather, waiting time ranges between 90 minutes to 2 hours on weekends.
+On weekdays, it comes down to more than an hour.

-1 pm to 3 pm: Most of the weekends, the waiting time during these hours is around 45 minutes and more.
-On weekdays, it likely to be 30 minutes or so.
+1 pm to 3 pm: Most weekends, the waiting time during these hours is around 45 minutes or more.
+On weekdays, it is 30 minutes or so.

 3 pm to 6 pm: Moderate crowd on Fridays and weekends with a waiting time of about 15-20 minutes.
 On other days if you are lucky, you may get your tickets in just ten minutes.

-However, real Van Gogh buffs are even known to spend up to four hours exploring his paintings.
+However, real Van Gogh buffs are known to spend up to four hours exploring his paintings.

-The art museum has four floors in the main building and three in the exhibition wing, with lots of stairs so be ready for a lot of walking.
+The art museum has four floors in the main building and three in the exhibition wing, with many stairs, so be ready for a lot of walking.

 Van Gogh Museum map

-From the location of the stairs to the sections of paintings and letters, this Museum map gives you an idea of every part of the Van Gogh Museum.
+From the location of the stairs to the sections of paintings and letters, the museum map gives you an idea of every part of the Van Gogh Museum.

 Having the Van Gogh Museum’s floor plan on your mobile is a convenient way of guiding yourself inside the museum.